RandyGaul/cute_framework/doc/protocol.md

 ## Encrypted Packets

-All packets except for the *connect token packet* are encrypted.
+All packets except for the *connect token packet* are encrypted before sent.
 Each encrypted packet has the following form.

 ```
 packet type      1 byte